Nicole Teran

 2. Length: Longer is Not Better

 After deciding which plug or jack (inlet or outlet) you need, you need to decide on the length.
 This is especially true for data center applications.
 Excess cord leads causes restriction of airflow, causing cooling systems to work harder.
 It also takes more energy to push electricity over longer cables.
-If you have hundreds or thousands of power cords, that adds up to a lot of extra dollars spent on increased electrical costs.
-Finally, longer cords are harder to manage and troubleshoot.
-So when picking a power cord, smaller is always better.

 Read more »